 A few weeks ago I was hanging out with a bunch of Americans, for the first time in a kind of long time, and I said something that I’m sure I thought was totally cool and hilarious, and one of the girls just turned to me and was like “you say the weirdest things!”

 And while on the outside I was all “lol right?
-I’m so funny” on the inside I was just like, wait do I?
+I’m so funny” on the inside I was just, wait do I?

-And then I thought about all the times my Norwegian friends respond to stuff I say like, what are you even saying, Silvia? and I’m always like, whoops, I guess I said that wrong in Norwegian – but what if I actually didn’t?
+And then I thought about all the times my Norwegian friends respond to stuff I say like, what are you even saying, Silvia? and I always think, whoops, I guess I said that wrong in Norwegian – but what if I actually didn’t?
 Because while I had been blaming my social awkwardness on my awkward Norwegian skills, really we all know it’s just me.

 I even hate when embarrassing things happen to people on television – not that I ever see it, as I’ve always buried my head in a blanket trying to block out what’s happening on screen.
 And, oh my goodness, I am way too shy to ever want to do anything that would draw attention to myself.
 Ever.